kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ### tcp_main_threads

+If set to 2, all TCP reads and writes are done by a thread pool in the main TCP process.
+The number of threads can be configured with the setting `tcp_reactor_threads`.
+SIP message processing is still handled by SIP worker processes.

 If set to 1, the TLS read and encode (for sending) operations are done by threads created by the main TCP process.
 If set to 0, the operations are done in the old-style, mostly by the SIP worker processes.